carterhedinger/simpix/README.md

 ## Future Additions

-    In the future, I plan on adding a dynamic canvas that pops up and shows the thermalization in real time.
+    In the future, I plan on adding a dynamic canvas that pops up and shows the thermalization in real-time.
 This would make it more apparent what is exactly happening and how the product is being created.